eunicepoh98/mimoBotNode/README.md

 What's "done"
 + generate, verify and renew jwt token
-+ sign in and sign up with local passport
++ sign in and sign up with local passport & facebook

 What needs to be done
-+ facebook access_token signup and signin
-+ jwt for all routes
++ verify jwt for all routes

 ### Need to create config.js file
 Contents in config.js